Choquet order and hyperrigidity for function systems

-We now present a proof that is also valid in the non-metrizable case, where Cartier's theorem does not apply.
+We now present a proof that is valid in the non-metrizable case, where Cartier's theorem does not apply.
 The proof utilizes operator-algebraic methods, and does not require the theory of disintegration of measures.
-In fact, as a consequence of our approach, we will obtain an extension of Cartier's theorem that is valid in the non-metrizable case.
+In fact, as a consequence of our approach, we will obtain an extension of Cartier's theorem to the non-metrizable setting.

 We begin with a lemma which is readily obtained by taking a direct sum of two repre\-sen\-ta\-tions.